Both On-Campus and Internet Options.

 Skills and Interests Suited to a Career in Clinical Laboratory Science

-Accuracy, dependability, adherence to deadlines, responsibility, manual dexterity, computer literacy and good interpersonal/comunication skills are essential.
+Accuracy, dependability, communication skills, adherence to deadlines, responsibility, manual dexterity and good interpersonal skills are essential.

 Clinical laboratory scientists are employed in general hospital laboratories, physicians’ offices, private laboratories, mission fields, armed forces, Peace Corps, Project HOPE, public health, medical research programs, pharmaceutical laboratories, blood banks, forensic laboratories, bioterrorism response and industry.

-Career interests include clinical specialties, quality improvement and process control, computer analysis, forensic science, research, education and management.
+Career interests include research, quality improvement and process control, clinical specialties, computer analysis, forensic science, education and management.

-Graduates may advance to supervisory or specialist positions, depending on capability, experience and/or additional education.
+Graduates with this advanced education may progress to supervisory, specialist or management positions, depending on capability, experience.
 Opportunities are available for graduate education in biochemistry, microbiology, immunology, immunohematology, education, management and specialist categories.

 Beginning salaries for graduates with baccalaureate degrees average $40,000 in clinical areas and $55,000 in industry, depending on location and job responsibilities.
 Experienced technologists who become laboratory managers in large hospitals may earn $90,000 or more.

-For the internet students, laboratories are conducted at a satellite laboratory in Atlanta or at the clinical affiliates.
+For the internet students, laboratories are conducted at a satellite campus in Atlanta or at the clinical affiliates.
 The clinical internships are conducted at affiliated clinical sites.
 Internet students are encouraged to identify possible internship sites convenient to them.
-The program of Clinical Laboratory Science will contact these sites to explore a clinical affiliation.
+The Program of Clinical Laboratory Science will contact these sites to explore a clinical affiliation.
 The program requires computer capability and Internet connectivity.

 Technical Standards/Essential Functions

-In addition to demonstrating personal characteristics appropriate for a health professions career, students must satisfy essential functions.
-Visit http://www.gru.edu/alliedhealth/mlirs/cls/standards.php to review these requirements.
+In addition to demonstrating personal characteristics appropriate for a health professions career, students must satisfy general and specific technical standards for this program.
+Please visit http://www.georgiahealth.edu/sah/brt/cls/standards.html to review these requirements.

 National Accrediting Agency for Clinical Laboratory Science